FREE Case Evaluation

 Virginia Theft Lawyer

 When it comes to property crime, often the person most hurt by the act is the person convicted of the crime.
 Theft may be prosecuted as either a misdemeanor or felony depending on the circumstances of the case, including the value of the property taken.
-If you have been charged with any type of theft it is in your best interest to contact a qualified Virginia theft lawyer as soon as possible to protect your rights and minimize the damage.
-Here is information on the laws surrounding theft offenses in Virginia.
+If you have been charged with any type of theft, it is important to know how to best protect yourself from the negative consequences that accompany a conviction.
+Contacting a qualified Virginia theft lawyer is a good start to protecting yourself against the charges you are facing.
+Here is further information on the laws surrounding theft offenses in Virginia.

 Larceny and Theft

 Theft, or larceny, is the taking or stealing of another person’s money or property without permission.
 There are several different crimes with which one may be charged if accused of theft.
-A lawyer with our firm will represent individuals charged with the following property crimes:
+Offenses that could fall under the general umbrella of theft include the following property crimes:

 - Grand Larceny (value over $200)